Decorative neutral curve divider

 • Attribution models track how training and content contribute to closed deals

 Enablement that can't prove its value faces budget cuts.
-Teams that demonstrate ROI earn investment.
+Teams that show ROI earn investment.
 The ability to quantify impact separates strategic enablement from administrative support.

 Establish baseline metrics before launching new programs.
 Build measurement into program design from the start.
 Partner with revenue operations to access the data needed for proper attribution.